shankyty/booknotes/system-design/system-design-interview/chapter06/README.md

 ![virtual-node-request-mapping](images/virtual-node-request-mapping.png)

 The more virtual nodes we have, the more evenly distributed the requests will be.
+This will enable to add server with heterogenous resources to be part of ring.

 >[!NOTE]
 > An experiment showed that between 100-200 virtual nodes leads to a standard deviation between 5-10% for key distrubution among virtual node.